 Map information must be provided in electronic format.
-Proposed and existing fiber or cable routes or proposed and existing access point sites and propagation plots, endof-line surveys, proposed Additional Service Areas, and claimed unserved addresses may be submitted as either an ESRI shapefile or a KMZ/KML file.
+Proposed and existing fiber or cable routes or proposed and existing access point sites and propagation plots, endof-line surveys, and claimed unserved addresses may be submitted as either an ESRI shapefile or a KMZ/KML file.